eamadit/PAPSUOS/README.md

 # PAPSUOS

 PAPSUOS is a new PGP-Aware Public Secure Unlicensed Operating System.
 PAPSUOS shall be made available on PAPSUOS servers for the price offered by the user with a minimum of 0.
-PAPSUOS users shall comply to the street patent policy.
+PAPSUOS users shall comply to the street patent policy which implies total respect of the moral rights of all contributors.

 PAPSUOS shall have a Unix architecture, a unique package manager secured with PGP and a unique scalable core separation kernel compatible with one or several devices including QDCA microcircuits.